 Creating the Design System

-This foundation loosely defined our typography, colors, icons, spacing, navigation and information architecture and proved essential for guiding our work in a unified direction.
+This foundation defined our typography, colors, icons, spacing, navigation and information architecture and proved essential for guiding our work in a unified direction.
 Reviewing our collective work at the end of each day, we began to see patterns emerge.

 We course-corrected when necessary, and started defining our standardized components.